parkr/blogsource/source/_posts/2013-11-04-taking-over-someone-elses-open-source-project.markdown

 haven't really heard much from Tom.
 I write the occasional email and get the occasional reply but he's essentially phased out of the normal development of Jekyll.
 Matt & I have essentially taken over the project altogether.

+By May, we were ready to ship v1.0.0.
+With the help of all the amazing contributors, Matt, and my many mentors along the way, I finally ran `rake release` for 1.0.
+The project was ours.

 Since realizing that this product has few constraints outside of those I've constructed for it in my mind (no one is going to tell me, "No, you may not